top of page

 Danevirke (DE) – 30 km

-The earliest parts of the Danevirke ‘Danish (earth)works’ were built around 500.
+The earliest parts of the Danevirke ‘Danish works’ were built around the year 500.
 The wall was expanded during the Viking Age.
 Hence the name Danevirke.
-It ran between the former Viking port of Hedeby (also Haithabu) near present-day Schleswig in the east, then bordering the river Treene, it continued to the salt marshes of Kreis Nordfriesland in the west, in Germany.
+It ran from the former Viking port of Hedeby (also known as Haithabu) near the present-day town of Schleswig in the east, then bordering the River Treene, and continued to the salt marshes of Landkreis Nordfriesland in the northwest in Germany.
+So, a earthen wall running from the Baltic Sea to the North Sea.

 Danevirke